 Additionally, the market is beginning to adjust to and seek increased interest rates.
-In recent months, SPAC sponsors have been overfunding SPAC trusts at higher rates, at $10.10 or $10.20 per share, to increase investor interest for the launch of the SPAC initial public offering (“IPO”) and generate a greater yield.4 This renewed interest in SPACs may lead to a second wind of interest and higher investment at the IPO stage.
+In recent months, SPAC sponsors have been overfunding SPAC trusts at higher rates, at $10.10 or $10.20 per share, to increase investor interest for the launch of the SPAC’s initial public offering (“IPO”) and generate a greater yield.4 This renewed interest in SPACs may lead to a second wind of interest and higher investment at the IPO stage.
 Combined with shorter combination windows, on average, and alternatives to private investments in public equity (“PIPEs”), SPACs may be forced to seek out and combine with a target with greater speed.

-In line with increased market activity, SPACs have been seeking out targets in Asia and Europe with greater frequency.5 Pierre Suhrcke, a venture partner at the European investment firm TempoCap, highlighted in a July 2021 interview that Europe is an untapped venue for SPAC activity, and that the speed of going public associated with SPACs would be a welcome change.6 There has been a greater SPAC push into the UK and Europe to take advantage of the broadened field of targets, and as the SEC has increased disclosure requirements around China-based investments, this increased interest can expected to only grow.7 This renewal and expansion of targets has and will continue to produce constant growth in the SPAC market, and SPACs are beginning to have a greater venue of targets despite a shorter turnaround to combine.
+In line with increased market activity, SPACs have been seeking out targets in Asia and Europe with greater frequency.
+Pierre Suhrcke, a venture partner at the European investment firm TempoCap, highlighted in a July 2021 interview that Europe is an untapped venue for SPAC activity and that the speed of going public associated with SPACs would be a welcome change.6 There has been a greater SPAC push into the UK and Europe to take advantage of the broadened field of targets, and as the SEC has increased disclosure requirements around China-based investments, this increased interest can be expected to only grow.
+This renewal and expansion of targets have and will continue to produce constant growth in the SPAC market, and SPACs are beginning to have a greater venue of targets despite a shorter turnaround to combine.
 This signals that SPACs will retain their position as a continued holding for most investors.

 Calvetti Ferguson works with middle-market companies, private equity firms, and high-net-worth individuals nationwide.
 Regardless of the complexity of the compliance, assurance, advisory, or accounting need, our team is ready to help you.
 Please complete the form below, and we will follow up with you shortly.